All Products

 • COLUMNS TERMINATED BY: the delimiter between fields.

 • OPTIONALLY ENCLOSED BY: the identifiers at both ends of a field.
-After OPTIONALLY is added, identifiers are added only to both ends of a field of the string type.
-Otherwise, identifiers are added to both ends of a field of all types.
+After OPTIONALLY is added, identifiers are added only to both ends of a string-type field.
+Otherwise, identifiers are added to both ends of all field types.

-• NULL_MARKER: directly defines the output value of NULL.
-NULL_MARKER can be defined as any value.
+• NULL_MARKER: directly defines the output representation of NULL values in the exported text file.
+NULL_MARKER allows you to use any arbitrary string as the representation of the NULL value.
 This method has the highest priority.

-• NULL: If neither of the preceding two methods is defined, the output value of NULL is the string of NULL by default.
+• NULL (default): If you do not use one of the preceding methods, the NULL values are represented by using the string "NULL".
 This method has the lowest priority.
-NULL does not have ENCLOSED identifiers at both sides.
+NULL does not have ENCLOSED identifiers at both ends.

 • LINES TERMINATED BY: the delimiter between rows.